luchezarproynov/ooplearning/Docs/git_cheatsheet.md

 4. We delete the old branch_name from GitHub.
 `git push origin --delete <old_name>`

+## Delete a branch
+	* delete branch locally
+	`git branch -d localBranchName`

+	* delete branch remotely
+	`git push origin --delete remoteBranchName`

+	* The -d option will delete the branch only if it has already been pushed and merged with the remote branch.
+Use -D instead if you want to force the branch to be deleted, even if it hasn't been pushed or merged yet.

 ## Staging files
 * All files
 `git add --all`